 Treatments for allergic rhinitis include:

-Antihistamines work well for treating allergy symptoms.
+Medicines called antihistamines work well for treating allergy symptoms.
 They may be used when symptoms do not happen often or do not last long.
 Be aware of the following:

 Allergy shots (immunotherapy) are sometimes recommended if you cannot avoid the pollen and your symptoms are hard to control.
 This includes regular shots of the pollen you are allergic to.
 Each dose is slightly larger than the dose before it, until you reach the dose that helps control your symptoms.
 Allergy shots may help your body adjust to the pollen that is causing the reaction.